jhsoto/projects-2022-technical-screening/README.md

-# projects-2022-technical-screening
+My solutions for the 2022 CSE projects subcom app.

-Technical screening solutions for 2022 CSE projects subcom application
+Solution for hard extremely extremely not working.